anagainaru/iSBatch/README.md

 ## Papers

-If you use the resources available here in your work, please cite our paper:
+If you use the resources available here in your work, please cite one of our paper:

 ```
 @INPROCEEDINGS{8948696,